-- The kibble pet food manufacturers market the science behind pet food but if you go far back enough, there have been issues with the science.
-For example, taurine was an issue with cat food and with the recent announcement on Dilated Cardiomyopathy (DCM) in dogs, the science is so far lacking.
+- Kibble pet food manufacturers market the science behind pet food but if you go far back enough, there have been issues with the science.
+For example, taurine was an issue with cat food and with the recent announcement on Dilated Cardiomyopathy (DCM) in dogs, the science is so far not complete.

 - It makes sense… if you ask yourself what feral cats and dogs would eat without us in the equation, the answer would be killing fresh prey is equal to raw.
 The quote that follows is from a vet who does not believe in raw pet feeding.
 However, he acknowledged that “Wild cats and dogs eat their whole prey including the liver, intestines, skin and fur so they get all the nutrients they need.”
 Dr. Sean Delaney, Board certified veterinary nutritionist, former Chair of the American College of Veterinary Nutrition.

 Raw whole prey diet is a living food for carnivores, and therefore contains live enzymes, and essential amino acids naturally occurring in the meat.

 - Once cooked, some of these vital nutrients die (See Dr Pottenger Cat Study).
 That’s why high-quality raw foods, which follow the balance of mimicking what wild cats and dogs would eat, are balanced diets without having any/much synthetic supplements added to it!

 - See here for a discussion on nutrient loss when food is cooked.

 Zero to few synthetic supplements are required in raw pet food

 - When prepared carefully as discussed above, zero to few synthetic supplements are required, making raw food a natural, whole food diet.

 Less chemically synthetized supplements equals less burden to their bodies.